microsoft/azure-iot-developer-kit/docs/_projects/08-air-traffic-control-simulator/08-air-traffic-control-simulator-01.md

 1. Enter a unique name for IoT Hub in the **Name** field.
 IoT Hub names must be unique across Azure, so make sure a green check mark appears next to it.
 Also make sure **S1 - Standard** is selected as the pricing tier.
 Select **Create new** under **Resource group** and enter the resource-group name "FlySimResources."
 Select **East US** as the **Location** (important!).
 Accept the default values everywhere else, and then click **Create**.

 	> You selected East US as the location because in [Lab 3]({{"/docs/projects/air-traffic-control-simulator-03/" | absolute_url }}), you will create Azure resources in that same region for the IoT Hub to connect to.
-Azure resources can be connected across regions, but keeping everything within the same data center reduces cost and minimizes latency.
+Azure resources can be connected across regions but keeping everything within the same data center reduces cost and minimizes latency.

 	![The Azure Portal's IoT Hub Configuration pane shows relevant configuration settings.
 The pricing tier is set to S1, and a single unit of IoT Hub and 4 Device-to-cloud partitions are entered.]({{"/assets/images/mini-solution/air-traffic-control-simulator/lab1/portal-configure-hub.png" | absolute_url }})